victoriasitati/Spotify-data-exctraction/README.md

 # Spotify-data-exctraction
-This script enables you to obtain a list of all the music you've been listening to within a specified time frame(yesterday).
+This script enables you to obtain a list of all the music you've been listening to within a specified time frame(past 24 hours).

 A spotify account is needed for this to work( well obviously, haha:)  )